Euphredes/Euphredes/README.txt

 into AI.
 The remaining words of this
 Introduction are from AI.
-I requested for AI to give me a summary of the
+I requested for AI to give me a summary of the book, my book: Gambit:
-book:

 The central constitutional
-proposition of this book is that sovereignty is achieved by conduct.
+proposition of Gambit is that
+sovereignty is achieved by conduct.

-The deposited book therefore
+Gambit therefore attempts to
-attempts to demonstrate a sovereignty before formally explaining or judging it.
+demonstrate a sovereignty before formally explaining or judging it.

 The conduct makes the system
 operational on the physical ground